Gothamist: Shutdown

-In 2017, Gothamist and all related blogs were sold to Joe Ricketts, owner of DNAinfo.com.
+In 2017, Gothamist and all related blogs were sold to Joe Ricketts, owner of DNAinfo.
 After the acquisition, Gothamist expunged from its archives a number of stories that had covered Ricketts critically.
 Regarding the removal of Ricketts related content from the site, Dobkin told Jezebel, "Just as Bloomberg doesn't cover Bloomberg, we don’t plan to cover Joe Ricketts and so we decided to take down our coverage of him.
 No one asked us to do it.
 It was a decision made solely by Jen [Chung] and me."

 On November 2, 2017, Ricketts posted to both DNAinfo and the "-ist" network sites that both websites would immediately cease operations, a week after Gothamist writers voted to unionize with the Writers Guild of America, East.
 All content from all DNAinfo sites and all subsidiary sites were taken down.
 The next day, archives of the sites were returned to functionality.
 Ricketts's shutdown was criticized as being a mere act of retaliation after the two companies' workers had joined a union.
 In the aftermath of the shutdown, laid-off reporters for Gothamist stated that former owners Jake Dobkin and Jen Chung actively cooperated with Ricketts to discourage the union efforts, "It was textbook union-busting stuff."

 Relaunch

 On February 23, 2018, public radio stations WNYC, KPCC, and WAMU announced that they had jointly acquired Gothamist and its related sites LAist and DCist.
 Under the agreement, Gothamist and its sister sites would begin publishing news content again.
 Additionally, WNYC acquired the archives of Chicagoist and SFist, and Chicago's WBEZ stated that they were exploring an acquisition of the former.
 WAMU relaunched DCist on June 11, 2018.
 Gothamist confirmed that Chance the Rapper acquired Chicagoist after he announced it in a new song, "I Might Need Security", on July 18, 2018.

 On January 7, 2019, labor union SAG-AFTRA and WNYC announced that they had reached an agreement to recognize more than 25 digital employees of New York Public Radio, including Gothamist staff.

-Impress3 Media bought the San Francisco blog site, SFist, in January 2019 and relaunched it the following month with the former editor-in-chief as a consultant.
+Impress3 Media bought the San Francisco blog site SFist in January 2019 and relaunched it the following month with the former editor-in-chief as a consultant.

+In April 2021, WNYC laid off 14 employees, amounting to 4% of total staff.
+This included several workers at the Gothamist including its editor-in-chief.

+WAMU shut down DCist in 2024.